 Project Reaching More

-The Department of Occupational Therapy at the University of Texas Health Science Center at San Antonio was awarded a five-year grant in the amount of $1,077,765 from the U.S. Department of Education, Office of Special Education and Rehabilitation Services to carry out Project Reaching More: Increasing Highly Qualified Occupational Therapists to Serve Children, Infants and Toddlers with Disabilities.
+The Department of Occupational Therapy at UT Health San Antonio was awarded a five-year grant in the amount of $1,077,765 from the U.S. Department of Education, Office of Special Education and Rehabilitation Services to carry out Project Reaching More: Increasing Highly Qualified Occupational Therapists to Serve Children, Infants and Toddlers with Disabilities.

 During the five-year period from 2013-2017, Project Reaching More will:

-- Increase the knowledge and skills of the MOT scholars through enhanced evidence-based curriculum, clinical and project assignments to address the needs of infants, toddlers and childring with disabilities and their families
+- Increase the knowledge and skills of the MOT scholars through enhanced evidence-based curriculum, clinical and project assignments to address the needs of infants, toddlers and children with disabilities and their families

 - Develop effective clinical sites in school and early intervention settings for MOT scholars and future Occupational Therapy (OT) students to ensure highly qualified OTs